awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 ```

 **Note**
 Currently, AWS DMS supports only public CA backed SASL/SSL\.
 DMS doesn't support SASL/SSL for use with self\-managed Kafka that is backed by private CA\.
+For SASL/SSL authentication, AWS DMS supports only the SCRAM\-SHA\-512 mechanism\.

 ## Using a before image to view original values of CDC rows for Apache Kafka as a target<a name="CHAP_Target.Kafka.BeforeImage"></a>